Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

     * Special toll charges for custom locations/bosses portal
   * Helps your server build a more interactive economy in Valheim

-* Portal Colors
+* Portal Colors - You can manually edit or cyle through colors with "LeftControl-E" as Admin or Owner with EnableCrystal off
  * > Black Portal -With EnableCrystals- Admin Only Portal
  * > Yellow Portal -With EnableCrystals- Normal Portal, no crystal or key req
- * Red Portal  -With EnableCrystals- Red Crystal, Red Key, Gold Crystal, Gold Key
+ * > Red Portal  -With EnableCrystals- Red Crystal, Red Key, Gold Crystal, Gold Key
- * Green Portal  -With EnableCrystals- Green Crystal, Green Key, Gold Crystal, Gold Key
+ * > Green Portal  -With EnableCrystals- Green Crystal, Green Key, Gold Crystal, Gold Key
- * Blue Portal  -With EnableCrystals- Blue Crystal, Blue Key, Gold Crystal, Gold Key
+ * > Blue Portal  -With EnableCrystals- Blue Crystal, Blue Key, Gold Crystal, Gold Key
- * Gold Portal  -With EnableCrystals-  Gold Crystal, Gold Key
+ * > Gold Portal  -With EnableCrystals-  Gold Crystal, Gold Key
- * White Portal -With EnableCrystals-  Teleport Anything
+ * > White Portal -With EnableCrystals-  Teleport Anything, Traverese with Metals or Ore

 *Portal Drink
  *Allows you do drink and be able to Teleport Anything for a configurable amount of time.
 (Turns Any Portal White with base color behind)

+YML files are synced on creation to the rest of the clients.
+Server always override client files on sync, except on finding a new portal or Changing Portal Color.

 <img src="https://wackymole.com/hosts/typesofcrystals.png" width="248"/> <img src="https://wackymole.com/hosts/nored.png" width="230"/> <img src="https://wackymole.com/hosts/goldPortal.png" width="215"/>